Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

 You must be wondering why I am mentioning specifically about mobile apps here?

-The reason is that OS and browser version for web or desktop apps do not vary much and especially the screen sizes are standard.
-But with mobile apps, the screen size, the mobile network, the OS versions, etc affect the stability, look and in short, the success of your mobile app.
+The reason is that the OS and browser versions for web or desktop apps do not vary much and especially the screen sizes are standard.
+But with mobile apps, screen size, mobile network, OS versions, etc affect the stability, look and in short, the success of your mobile app.

 Hence a strategy formulation becomes critical when you are performing this testing on a mobile app because one failure can land you in big trouble.
-The testing must be done smartly and with caution too.
+Testing must be done smartly and with caution too.

-Following are some pointers to help you perform this testing successfully on a ‘mobile app’:
+Given below are some pointers to help you perform this testing successfully on a mobile app:

 #1) First of all, analyze the impact of the OS version on the implementation with your team.

 Try to find answers to questions like, will the behavior be different across versions?
 Will the implementation work on the lowest supported version or not?
 Will there be performance issues for the implementation of versions?
-Is there any specific feature of the OS that might impact the behavior of the implementation? etc.
+Are there any specific features of the OS that might impact the behavior of the implementation? etc.

-#2) On the above note, analyze for the phone models also i.e. are there any features of the phone that will impact the implementation?
-Is the implementation of behavior changing with GPS?
+#2) On the above note, analyze for the phone models also i.e., are there any features on the phone that will impact the implementation?
+Is the implementation of behavior-changing with GPS?
 Is the implementation behavior changing with the phone’s camera? etc. If you find that there’s no impact, avoid testing on different phone models.